 - a) The Parent Company's advances to its subsidiaries represent cash advances for subsidiaries' operating expenses paid by the Parent Company.
 These advances are shown as part of Receivables in the Parent Company's statements of financial position.
-The outstanding balance amounted to PhP6,870,080, P6,687,373 and PhP6,641,032 as of December 31, 2023, 2022 and 2021, respectively.
-Full allowance for credit losses were provided in 2023, 2022 and 2021.
+The outstanding balance amounted to PhP6,888,904, PhP6,870,080 and P6,687,373 as of December 31, 2024, 2023 and 2022, respectively.
+Full allowance for credit losses were provided in 2024, 2023 and 2022.
 These accounts were eliminated in full in the consolidated financial statements. - b) The Parent Company's cash advances from its subsidiary in previous years are shown as Due to subsidiary in the Parent Company's statements of financial position.
-The outstanding balance amounted to PhP221,084,873 as of December 31, 2023, 2022 and 2021.
-This amount was eliminated in the consolidated financial statements.
+The outstanding balance amounted to PhP221,084,873 as of December 31, 2024, 2023 and 2022.
+This amount was eliminated in the consolidated financial statements. - c) Total compensation given to key management personnel amounted to PhP5,078,081 in 2024 and PhP6,614,392 in 2023, respectively, and are shown as part of compensation and other employees' benefits account in the statements of comprehensive income.